 IF YOU HAVE A CASE, WE HAVE A CAUSE—CALL 1-800-A-WINNER NOW

 You may be eligible for compensation from the state, federal government, local government and private agencies.
-It is important you get an experienced civil rights attorney right away to report the incident promptly and properly.
+It is vital you get an experienced civil rights attorney right away to report the incident promptly and properly.
 In addition, you need a lawyer to help you deal with police and prosecutors.
 Don’t try to fight alone.
 With help from Finger Law, you may be eligible for medical and mental health treatment, lost wages, and more.